zealtv/notebook/Metamodernism - an awakening conciousness?.md

 **Metamodernism.
 Everybody.
 We should probably get on board with this.**

 Maybe it's just me but it seems like there is a collision of ideas going on.
 Some of the ideas go by terms like *meta-modernism*, *integral*, *process philosophy*, *process theology*, *pan-experientalism*, *panpsychism*, *organic cosmology*, and probably a lot more.
-Within this area of thinking, there are quite a few people with a new sort of religious conviction - proposing a sort of proto-framework that values all perspectives.... ah I think I lost my way in describing it.
+Within this area of thinking, there are quite a few people with a new sort of spiritual conviction - proposing a sort of proto-framework that values all perspectives.... ah I think I lost my way in describing it.
 It's a lot of ideas all at once.
 I'm just going to throw down a smattering of them.

 ![](assets/Pasted%20image%2020220413142256.png)